Rules for the GM

 A few notes:

 - Mirage isn’t meant for combat-heavy games, and probably won’t work great for those.
-It’s designed with storytelling/improv in mind, so it’s for people who like that kind of stuff.

 - If the rules for GMs are still a bit unclear/confusing, if you have any questions, or are having trouble preparing an adventure - I’ll be happy to help!
 Message me in discord and we’ll figure it out.